wunderio/wunder-drupal-webpack/README.md

-# Drupal 8 + Webpack starter pack
+# Drupal + Webpack starter theme

-Webpack setup using `npm` and BrowserSync.
+A simple Drupal starter theme with Webpack setup using `npm` and BrowserSync.

 ### Getting started